vforlando/usabilla-googledatastudio-connector/README.md

 ## Fields Available

 The fields from Usabilla API available on Google Data Studio can be defined on the dataModel.js file.
-There are 40 fields already configured, including 10 custom fields that can handle custom questions from surveys and feedback forms.
+There are 40 fields already configured, including 10 custom fields that can handle custom questions / custom variables from surveys and feedback forms.

 Fields: